-The Advanced Spotlight for DAZ Studio adds new features and greatly extends lighting control for more creativity and faster rendering.
+The Advanced Distant for DAZ Studio adds new features to extend control over lighting for more creativity and faster rendering.

 The main focus of the light's design is aimed at faster shadow calculation.
-This is achieved through the ability to use of different shadow quality settings for different surfaces.
-The user controls and internal code optimizations work together to make soft, ray traced shadows faster then ever.
+In addition to optimized internal code, you have the ability to use of different shadow quality settings for different surfaces.
+These features work together to make soft, ray traced shadows faster then ever.